tcrurav/mkcert-nginx-laravel/README.md

 php artisan serve
 ```

-Now that you are sure the project is working with laravel artisan server.
-It's time to start with the real work.
+Now that you are sure the project is working with laravel artisan server it's time to start with the real work.

-Let's install mkcert on Ubuntu 22.04 WSL2: (read mkcert project for more infos/options: https://github.com/FiloSottile/mkcert).
+Let's install mkcert on Ubuntu 22.04 WSL2: (read mkcert project for more infos/options) https://github.com/FiloSottile/mkcert).
 ```
 sudo apt install libnss3-tools sudo apt install mkcert